 Wholegrain or any hearty bread, toasted if desired

 Herbed cream cheese, see recipe above

-Add the ingredients for the cream cheese mix into a bowl and mix well.
+Add the ingredients for the cream cheese mixture into a bowl and mix well.
 Taste the spread, it should be quite flavorful, enough to compensate for the plain cucumbers and bread.
-Allow to marinate in the fridge for at least an hour or overnight for the flavors to come together.
+Allow marinating in the fridge for at least an hour or overnight for the flavours to come together.